mdowst/PSNotes/README.md

 ## Sharing Notes
 Not only does PSNotes allow you to create your own custom notes.
 It allows you to share them between computers and users.
 You can create a list of notes export them and share them with your team.
 Notes are stored in easy to read and edit JSON files in case you want to make manual edits.

 Note: PSNotes stores your notes in your local AppData folder using the path %appdata%\PSNotes.
-By default the file PSNotes.json.
+By default, it places them in the file PSNotes.json.
 When you run the `Import-PSNote` cmdlet you can choose a catalog name.
 Doing so will cause the imported notes to be stored in a file with that catalogs name.

 ###### Example 1: Export all notes
 This example exports all notes to a JSON file.